alphagov/notifications-python-client/DOCUMENTATION.md

 #### template_type (optional)

-If omitted, the method returns all templates.
+If you leave out this argument, the method returns all templates.
 Otherwise you can filter by:

 - `email`
 - `sms`